-As of this writing, there are only four issues of the UK-based Ninty Fresh.
-Each issue is a sort of “anthology” for a specific Nintendo series, but also has other retrospectives (like one for the Virtual Boy in the most recent Zelda issue-love it!) as well as current news and reviews.
-Thus far, there have been delightful issues for Mario, F-Zero, Pokemon, and Zelda (my favorite series of all time), with a Kickstarter for the Metroid issue starting soon.
+As of mid-2023, there have been eight (glorious) issues of the UK-based Ninty Fresh.
+Each issue is a sort of “anthology” for a specific Nintendo series, but also has other retrospectives (like one for the Virtual Boy in the Zelda issue-love it!) as well as current news and reviews.
+Thus far, there have been delightful issues for Mario, F-Zero, Pokemon, Zelda (my favorite series of all time), Metroid, DK, Kirby, and Star Fox.
 All of the articles and retrospectives are written with a lot of passion and insight from dedicated Nintendo fans, and are a joy to read.
 The layouts and cover art are also spectacular!
 The Zelda issue pictured below was done by the talented Phil Summers, who created the Zelda Hand Drawn Game Guide, one of my favorite items in my collection.

-As of now, there is no technical “subscription model” for Ninty Fresh, but they hope to do so soon.
 You can still order all of their back issues in the online store!
-And luckily, the fine folks at Ninty Media run another of the physical game magazines you should subscribe to…
+The fine folks at Ninty Media also ran another of the physical game magazines you should subscribe to…

 As far as I know, this is the only physical magazine that covers the Nintendo Switch!
 Why subscribe when you find Switch news all over the internet in a timely fashion?
-Aside from the nostalgia of physical mags, two reasons.
 First, there are features from various contributors about all things Nintendo (I was lucky enough to write one about my nostalgia for the original N64 Mario Golf in Issue 53!).
 It’s a joy reading about what makes Nintendo games special to different folks, like the story about how Breath of the Wild helps manage anxiety in the issue pictured below.
 I appreciate that they get new voices in each issue!

 Second is the plethora of indie reviews every month!
 I always enjoy reading analyses of the “big titles”, but I’m a huge indie fan and really cherish how extensive and diverse their indie reviews are.
 There was a Cadence of Hyrule retrospective in the recent Zelda issue that was stellar!
 If you’re as a big a Switch nut as I am, this is definitely a physical game magazine you should subscribe to.